bgabbasov/menta-0.3/doc/informal/selector.md

 ![Selector interface](https://github.com/menta/menta-0.3/raw/master/doc/informal/uml/images/SelectorInterface.png)

-## Workflow
+## Classification Workflow

  1. [ThinkingLifeCycle](thinking-lifeCycle.md) starts inbound [Critics](critics.md) in parallel.
- 1. As Critics returns their ActionProbabilityRuleTriple Selector starts [GetMostProbableWay2Think](design-specification.md#Activity_diagram) that takes in account following aspects:
+ 1. As Critics returns their ActionProbabilityRuleTriple, Selector starts [GetMostProbableWay2Think](design-specification.md#Activity_diagram) that takes in account following aspects:
    2. One Critic is the part of another.
    2. One Critic if triggered is more probable than another.